mlemacio/jackScripting/README.md

 # Jack Scripting

 Just a small example to help my friend access remote data in an automated fashion.
 Ended up being a decent example of a script.
-It can either execute all the commands or generate the list of commands that need to be run
+It can either execute all the commands or generate the list of commands that need to be run.

+EXAMPLE:
 mkdir CIC-000001 <br />
 mkdir CIC-000002